Code-Institute-Submissions/dkidanu1-Milestone2_MarResub/README.md

 •	Top-right of the page, click on a button called "Fork";

 •	This will will fork the code to your GitHub.

+#### Local Clone
+To make a local clone of the site, just follow these steps:

+- Log in to your GitHub;
+- Under your repository section, select the repo that you need;
+- You will find a green button with the name "Code".
+Click on it;
+- On the dropdown selection, you will find a link to clone the code with HHTPS;
+- Now open Git pod;
+- Open the directory where you want to work on the cloned code;
+- Type git clone followed by the link you have previously copied.

 #### Gitpod Reminders
 For this project the Code Institute student template for Gitpod was utilized.
 It has preinstalled all of the tools needed to get started.